An elephant herd drinking at the Chobe River

 Four hundred and fifty bird species.

 African fish eagles along the river.
 Carmine bee-eaters in the cliffs.
 Lilac-breasted rollers on the fence posts.
 Hornbills at the camp.
 Kori bustards on the plains.
-Ospreys, storks, herons, kingfishers.
+Ospreys, storks, herons, and kingfishers make the region a paradise for bird lovers and photographers alike.

 The park at a glance